-b.
+Application for 1915(c) HCBS Waiver: SC.0675.R02.03 - Jan 15, 2021 Page 61 of 122 Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
 Service Plan Development Safeguards.
-Select one:

-Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

-Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

-The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify:
+Select one: Entities and/or individuals that have responsibility for service plan development direct waiver services to the participant. may not provide other Entities and/or individuals that have responsibility for service plan development direct waiver services to the participant. may provide other The state has established the following safeguards to ensure that service plan development interests of the participant.
+Specify: is conducted in the best A I' D. D c.

-c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.

 The person-centered service plan (PCSP) is developed through a person-centered planning process.
-The Participant and/or the Responsible Party (RP) will lead the person-centered planning process whenever possible.
+Since all waiver participants are minors, the RP will lead the person-centered planning process whenever possible.
 The PCSP is developed by a qualified Medicaid provider.
-Each participant and/or RP is offered the choice of qualified providers initially and annually thereafter, and may freely change qualified providers upon request throughout the year.
+Each participant is offered the choice of qualified providers initially and annually thereafter, and may freely change qualified providers upon request throughout the year.

-The Participant and/or RP is provided information about available waiver services along with the service provider choice form of available qualified providers.
-The Participant and/or RP is involved in the service planning and implementation process and may also include other person(s) of their choice in this process.
-The service plan agreement is signed by the Participant and/or RP.
+The RP is provided information about available waiver services along with the service provider choice form of available qualified providers.
+The RP is involved in the service planning and implementation process and may also include other person(s) of their choice in this process.
+The service plan agreement is signed by the RP.

 d.
 Service Plan Development Process.
-In four pages or less, describe the process that is used to develop the participantcentered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
-State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable): Person Centered Service Planning (PCSP) encompasses a comprehensive review of the waiver participant's needs and strengths.
-The service planning process allows for participation of the waiver participant, the Responsible party (RP), physician, service providers, and case management team.
+In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
+State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

+Person Centered Service Planning (PCSP) encompasses a comprehensive review of the waiver participant's needs and strengths.
+The service planning process allows for participation of the waiver participant, the RP, physician, service providers, and case management team.
 Service planning provides the involved persons with information necessary to make an informed choice regarding the location of care and services to be utilized.